 Encrypted Messengers Should be Preferred

 As you may observe, that even the VPN service fails to provide guaranteed protection.
 The next step would be securing your conversation and information within the device.
 So, even if a hacker successfully decrypts the VPN connection and breaks into your network, he/she can’t access your conversation data packets if they are well-encrypted.

-Encrypted messengers would do the job, but instant messengers like WhatsApp, Messenger, Hike, Telegram (excluding secret chat) etc aren’t really secure.
+Encrypted messengers would do the job, but instant messengers like WhatsApp, Messenger, Hike, Telegram (excluding secret chat), etc. aren’t secure.
 You need a fully encrypted messenger, and those would be – Signal Private Messenger, ChatSecure, and Threema.
 There are other encrypted messengers as well, but these are one of the best present out there.

 Install an AntiVirus App

-Most of the users argue over the need of an AntiVirus app.
-But, an AntiVirus app would always put a red flag to the apps which were reported to have malware in them and would warn you whenever an app comes baked in with serious adware.
+Most of the users argue over the need for an AntiVirus app.
+But, an AntiVirus app would always put a red flag on the apps which were reported to have malware in them and would warn you whenever an app comes baked in with serious adware.
 And, installing an AntiVirus app isn’t a big deal, if you have sufficient resources to spare on your Android device.